 Pete Maina is an author, professional muskellunge (muskie) angler, professional photographer, TV show host, professional speaker and former magazine owner.
 Maina’s specialty is muskie fishing, and has advocated for conservation of the muskie species.
 Maina is one of the hosts of The Next Bite TV on NBC Sports Network.

 Sunset Country Fishing & Hunting YouTube Videos that May Be of Interest to You:

 Fishing & Hunting Lodges in Sunset Country

 When it comes to accommodations in Sunset Country there are many options for guests to the area.
-You can stay at a remote fly-in lodge like ours, an outpost camp like our Troutfly outpost, or one of the many boat-in or road access lodges in the area.
 Whatever your preference, there is sure to be a lodge that will suit your needs.

 The next thing to consider if you’re planning a visit is what type of meal plan you would like.
 With an American plan, you’ll enjoy hot, delicious home cooked meals prepared by a talented chef.

 Our main lodge offers homey, clean and comfortable cottages that feel like a home away from home.
 You’ll be able to have a hot shower and we also have a sauna and meat cooler facilities!

 Wherever you stay we hope you have a great visit to Sunset Country, it is an outdoor lover’s dream and we’re happy to call it home.